Two CLTs for Sparse Random Matrices: Trace CLT

 in particular,

-and by convention, \(n,p,m\) satisfy the conditions of Theorem~\ref{th1} in all the limits below unless otherwise stated.
-As mentioned in the introduction, (\ref{conv1}) is proved computing moments of the ratio of interest: for \(l \in \mathbb{N},\) it is shown
+and by convention, \(A\) is assumed to have this structure throughout the remainder of this work.
+As mentioned in the introduction, (\ref{conv1}) is proved by computing moments: for \(l \in \mathbb{N},\) it is shown that

+(this suffices to conclude the desired convergence in law insomuch as normal distributions satisfy Carleman's condition: see, for instance, lemmas \(B.1\) and \(B.2\) in Baik and Silverstein~\cite{baisilvbook}).